-Masters of mood and ambiance, Alexander Evangelou and James Waterworth of London-and New York-based Alexander Waterworth Interiors first impressed us when they introduced LA-Style Dining to London, Sunshine Included.
-The firm is also responsible for London's Best Chippy and the Summeriest Restaurant in New York.
-With their recent renovation of a 17th century masseria, a farm estate in the heart of Southern Italy’s olive groves near the coast of Puglia, the pair translate their skills flawlessly into the home.
-We're ready to jump on a plane.
+Alexander Evangelou and James Waterworth of London- and New York–based Alexander Waterworth Interiors are masters of mood and ambiance; the duo first impressed us when they introduced LA-Style Dining Comes to London, Sunshine Included.
+(The firm is also responsible for London’s Best Chippy and the Summeriest Restaurant in New York.)
+With their recent renovation of a 17th-century masseria, a farm estate in the heart of Southern Italy’s olive groves near the coast of Puglia, the pair translate their skills flawlessly into the home.
+We’re ready to jump on a plane.
+NB: Mr. Waterworth is no longer with the firm.

 Above: In another living room, the pastel shades of the upholstery soften the surrounding stone and plaster surfaces.